crankin/kingjoe/content/journal/29-march-2023-pm.md

 My intent in telling the story was to mention foods and generosity.
 Like much of life, in 45 minutes the story became that much richer.

-It was an unproductive morning, taking a breather, after my seven-hour adventure yesterday, riding to the Ends of the End of the Earth, the southeastern-most tip of the eastern, peninsula and back.
+It was an unproductive morning, taking a breather, after my seven-hour adventure yesterday, riding to the Ends of the End of the Earth, the southeastern-most tip of the eastern peninsula and back.
 Sometimes you need to just stop and take a nap.
 Of course I was already up before the sun and out taking photographs, and already had a couple hours under my belt by 9 o’clock, but the morning was a wash.

 Spent the afternoon looking through the thousands of photographs I’ve taken, trying to find appropriate images that would support any of this text.

 I took a dinner break just after five and rode down to the Kiritimati Dolphin, the other of two restaurants in town, with an equally limited menu.
-I had the half- cooked fish, which is a thing the locals love.
+I had the half-cooked fish, which is a thing the locals love.
 No idea why it’s called half-cooked, as it seems fully cooked to me.
 Small chunks of fish, marinated in soy sauce, and cooked with a little bit of noodles, sliced okra, on a pile of rice.

 Just before seven I’m still sitting here working and I hear Rodney (Edwards, my neighbor, landlord, and new friend) call my name.
 There is no knocking on doors.
 Visitors call the name of the person they are visiting as they approach a home.
 Reminds me of when I was 10, 11, and as kids that’s how we’d do it in Woburn, Massachusetts.